periscuelo/docker-node/README.md

 ## Notes

-If you are using Docker Toolbox in Windows Home (because Windows Pro have a Docker Installation) you have to open one prompt with administrator and use the commands below:
+If you are using Docker Toolbox in Windows Home (because Windows Pro have a Docker Installation) you have to open one prompt like administrator and use the commands below:

 ```
 $ netsh interface portproxy add v4tov4 listenport=8000 listenaddress=localhost connectport=8000 connectaddress=192.168.99.100